madprops/blog/util_screen.md

 I decided to use none of those.
 First because my window manager setup has no 3rd party dependencies yet, and I wanted to keep it that way.

-Also because I had the idea that instead of having a quake terminal and a quake file manager, I could have a layout with both of them.
+Also because I had the idea that instead of having a dropdown terminal and a dropdown file manager, I could have a layout with both of them.

 So I created a layout with some window rules for the file manager, the terminal, and a calculator (SpeedCrunch) because why not.